dhewg/esphome-miot/README.md

 These [ESPHome](https://esphome.io/) components are designed for [MIoT devices](https://home.miot-spec.com/) which adhere to the [Xiaomi MIoT Serial Communication](https://github.com/blakadder/miot) protocol.

-Such devices contain two microcontrollers, one actually controls the hardware, and the other acts as a LAN/cloud gateway.
+Such devices contain two microcontrollers, one actually controls the hardware (MCU), and the other acts as a LAN/cloud gateway.

 These components allow you to replace the firmware on the latter, hence liberating your devices from the vendor cloud.